Rosie, age 9, loves reading in creative, outdoor places!

 Just think of how much she could learn and serve during a year helping a missionary family overseas, serving with an international aid organization, or even volunteering in your home community.
 Many top colleges value the life experience such opportunities provide.

-The Accelerated Learners forum will connect you with other parents who can offer encouraging words, listening ears and timely advice.
-You'll find help for academics as well as other aspects of parenting a gifted child, including self image, sibling rivalry, burnout, and more.
+To connect with other homeschool parents, download the Sonlight Connections app.
+You'll find a community where you can discuss academics as well as other aspects of parenting a gifted child, including self image, sibling rivalry, burnout, and more.